amirelemam/crud-firebase/README.md

 # CRUD User with Firebase

-A full-stack application with a Firebase backend API and React frontend for user management.
+A full-stack application with a Firebase backend API, React frontend for user management and Firestore for database.

 ## Project Structure